JA Solar review

 JA Solar is a giant manufacturer of solar panels.
 In September 2024 they said they expected to have over 100GW of panel manufacturing capacity by the end of the year.
 While not the largest panel manufacturer in the world, they aren't far off it.

 They have concentrated on producing low-cost but reliable panels.
-The 12-year product warranties they provide are less than the 15 to 25 years of most panels we recommend.
-However, because they are reliable, well-supported in Australia, and good value for money SolarQuotes has no problem recommending them.
+Because they are reliable, well-supported in Australia, and good value for money SolarQuotes has no problem recommending them.

 While JA Solar is a giant company, its panels are rarely used on Australian roofs.
 This is because they focus on providing panels for solar farms.
-Most of theirs are large and all are bifacial.
-This means they can make use of light that hits both their front and rear.
-This provides no advantage to panels in a typical rooftop installation, which are mounted on rails only centimetres above the roof surface.
+Their panels are generally large and all are bifacial.
+Panels that are bifacial can use light that hits both their front and rear.
+While this provides no real advantage for panels used for typical rooftop solar, it's not a drawback and there's no problem using them on roofs.

 Company History